blackbrown57/crossword-generator2/README.md

 Generates crosswords and exports them to a javascript grid and html clues.
 Requires Python 3.

 # Thanks
-to Daniel Daniel Nögel for the code this was based on See https://github.com/dnoegel/crossword-generator for his code.
+to Daniel Daniel Nögel for the code this was based on.
+See https://github.com/dnoegel/crossword-generator for his code.